 1. Zip it up: Hallmark's Funzip gift boxes feature cool pop-up characters in festive holiday designs and are super easy to assemble without scissors or tape.
-To open, the recipient simply "unzips" the package (starting at $3, available at Hallmark stores).
+To open, the recipient simply "unzips" the package (starting at $4).

 2. Keep it organized: Many of us have gift cards with unused balances lying around the house at any given time, and it can be hard to keep track of them.
-Wrap up your gift card in the GiftCard.log organizer from Buttoned Up.
-With spaces to write down balances and expiration dates, you can give your loved ones the gift of organization, too ($12.95).
+Wrap up your gift card in the Card Cubby.
+With spaces to write down balances and expiration dates, you can give your loved ones the gift of organization, too ($23.50 and up)

 3. Christmas tree ornaments: The best gift card wrapping can be used long after the gift card itself has been redeemed.
 Many popular gift-card holders come in the form of Christmas tree ornaments -- keepsakes to be appreciated year after year.
 Seastone manufactures several of these, and the products are only available through retail distributors, which include Wal-Mart, The Home Depot, Walgreens and Kroger stores.
-Victorian Trading's animated music box is a beautiful ornament and gift card holder in one ($7.99 plus shipping).
 Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it, add an ornament hook.
 Voila!
 You've got a fun, pretty gift card wrapper, with an added noisemaker bonus: The recipient has to pop it to get it open.
 (See our "3 fun ways to wrap gift cards" video for more.)